emmettgb/Lathe.lisp/README.md

 # Lathe.lisp
-The Lathe ML module written into Lisp
+Lathe.lisp is a port of the machine-learning module for Julia, Python, and R (Lathe) into common lisp.